rshield1/social_fitness/spec.md

 Explain the MVC framework
+Model - the relationship between the objects and the database View - A presentation of data in a particular format, Controller - It takes care of the flow: make decisions in which format you’ll present the data

-How do we access data in our views that we defined in our controllers?
+How do we access data in our views that we defined in our controllers? by using instance methods

 What is the difference between “redirect_to” and “render”
     Render tells Rails which view or asset to show a user, without losing access to any variables defined in the controller action.
-Redirect is different.
+Redirect_to  is different.
 The redirect_to method tells your browser to send a request to another URL.

 What methods do we get from “belongs_to”, “has_many”, “has_many, through” and “has_secure_password”?
 belongs to gives you the method= of the parent such as Workout.category=, build_category/create_category,